 Now, remove somebody from your database, and run your new process on it.
 If the new process is differentially private, then the two outputs are basically the same.
 This must be true no matter who you remove, and what database you had in the first place.

 By "basically the same", I don't mean "it looks a bit similar".
 Instead, remember that the magic you added to the process was randomized.
 You don't always get the same output if you run the new process several times.
 So what does "basically the same" means in this context?
-That the probability distributions are similar.
-You can get the exact same output with database 1 or with database 2, with similar likelihood.
+It means that you can get the exact same output from both databases with similar likelihood.

 What does this have to do with privacy?
 Well, suppose you're a creepy person trying to figure out whether your target is in the original data.
 By looking at the output, you can't be 100% certain of anything.
 Sure, it could have come from a database with your target in it.
 But it could also have come from the exact same database, without your target.
 Both options have a similar probability, so there's not much you can say.

-And that's about it.
-It's a tad more abstract than other definitions we've seen, but not that complicated.
+That's about it for the high-level intuition.
+It's a little abstract, but not very complicated.
 So, why all the hype?
 What makes it so awesome compared to older, more straightforward definitions?

 Privacy experts, especially in academia, are enthusiastic about differential privacy.
 It was first proposed by Cynthia Dwork, Frank McSherry, Kobbi Nissim and Adam Smith in 20061.
 Very soon, almost all researchers working on anonymization started building differentially private algorithms.
-And, as we've already mentioned, tech companies are also trying to use it whenever possible.
+Tech companies and governments are adopting it fast.
 So, why all the hype?
 I can count three main reasons.

 You no longer need attack modeling